subashini/Mother-May-UI/README.md

 In addition to a framework for easier UI testing of iOS apps, Mother May UI also provides a bash script to run your tests from the command line.
-That's right, include automated UI testing as part of your continuous integration environment.
+That's right, include automated UI testing as part of your continuous integration solution.

 ```bash
 mother.sh -w <device UDID> -a "Car Lot.app" -o runs -t tests.js -v